timothyhahn/jeeveshikedthepct/src/routes/chapters/18-chapter-14.md

 I hunkered down until the storm weakened.

 A hiker coming from the north spotted me and I waved back at him.
-I asked him if the next few miles were better sheltered than the trees I was in and he said that there was a brief mile long gap that was exposed, but everything after that seemed much safer than where I was.
+I asked him if the next few miles were better sheltered than the trees I was in and he said that there was a brief mile-long gap that was exposed, but everything after that seemed much safer than where I was.
 I thanked him and continued, attempting to run past the exposed section as fast as possible.
 As I reached the end of that section, the storm came back with hail and lightning and I reached the "safer" section, only to realize that I was now in a burn, which was significantly less safe than where I was previously